Aidana-Smagulova/NIPMAP-benchmarking-and-method-application-/README.md

 - write a csv with cell types densities in each of the archetypes (nicheComposition.csv) and plot it into a barplot (barplotNiches.pdf)
 - use cellData.csv to map niches & phenotypic markers in the cellPhenotypesNiches.csv
 - plot heatmaps with niches & phenotypic markers correlation
-- allocates niches to each sampling site and writes to sites_niches_all_patients.csv
+- allocate niches to each sampling site and write to sites_niches_all_patients.csv
-- writes niches_ct_density for each of the marker density in all 7 niches
+- write niches_ct_density for each of the marker density in all 7 niches
-- writes csv Niches_whichcells.csv with certain cell types enriched in niches (basically niche composition)
+- write csv Niches_whichcells.csv with certain cell types enriched in niches (basically niche composition)

 Parameters to change:
 - data input (json files) & output paths (where all the resulting csv's should be written)